Skip to main content

 2000 – Mount St. Louis Moonstone enlarged both learning areas of Moonstone and Mount St. Louis.
 Hill improvements were by widening Big Lonely allowing more snowmaking to be added.

-2001 – Saw the beginning of phase 1 of a 3 year project, moving 400,000 cubic meters of dirt along the upper ridge of the Tiroler to replace the double and triple chair,with another six person chair.
+2001 – Saw the beginning of phase 1 of a 3-year project, moving 400,000 cubic meters of dirt along the upper ridge of the Tiroler to replace the double and triple chair, with another six-person chair.
 Sizable improvements were made to the Mount St. Louis chalet.
-Projects included remodeling the lower cafeteria, guest services, boutique and state of the art washroom facilities.
+Projects included remodeling the lower cafeteria, guest services, boutique and state-of-the-art washroom facilities.
 The addition of a clock tower to the Mount St. Louis chalet was also one of the key projects completed.

 2002 – The learning area at Moonstone was increased this translated into the relocation of the Novice Cable.
 Once again snowmaking capacity was upgraded by 25%.

 2003 – Mount St. Louis Moonstone experienced one of the best winters in Canadian history for the 2002/03 season.
 Moonstone chalet received renovations, including improvements to the rental shop, washrooms and the boutique.
-A new Crystal glide finish high tech tuning machine by Montana was purchased.
+A new Crystal glide finish high-tech tuning machine by Montana was purchased.
 Mount St. Louis Moonstone moved 400,000 cubic meters of dirt to the top of the East Arm slope.
 This was the beginning of Phase 2.
 The main office was enlarged and upgraded.
 A second magic carpet replaced the beginner cable at Mount St. Louis and the clock was installed on the clock tower.
 The Resort purchased a Zaugg super pipe groomer to maintain the two newly formed super pipes added to St. Louis Moonstone terrain.
 Our snowboard park the “Outback” earned recognition from Snowboard Canada Magazine as “One of the best Parks Ontario has ever seen”.

 2005 – 2 more engineering reviews were completed on the Sundance and Venture ski lifts.
 We continue working on building the top of the East Arm Slope moving approximately another 400,000 cubic meters.
 Improvements were made to our Maintenance building by adding 2 additional bays.
 The cable tow at the Moonstone beginner’s area was replaced with the Ski Resort’s third magic carpet.
 A major facelift was given to the Resort’s website as well as computerizing the rental shop.